K4I - Knowledge for Innovation

 Origins

-The William Lee Innovation Centre is a multidisciplinary research centre based within the School of Materials, Textiles and Paper at the University of Manchester.
-The centre was originally created by UMIST within the Department of Textiles in February 2002, and is a recognised centre of excellence for research into fibre assemblies involving smart and intelligent knitted materials.
+The William Lee Innovation Centre is a multidisciplinary research centre based within the School of Materials, Textiles and Paper, at The University of Manchester.
+The Centre was originally created by UMIST within the Department of Textiles in February 2002, and is a recognised centre of excellence for research into fibre assemblies involving smart and intelligent knitted materials.

 Beneficiaries